Learn Dutch, French, and German while living in Belgium. Here’s a list of language schools in Belgium, plus online and computer language courses.

 As a multilingual country and home to the EU headquarters, large international languages schools are located all across Belgium.
 But there are also many private language schools and tutors not only in major centers such as Brussels and Antwerp but in smaller towns and cities too.
 You can also see if Belgian universities and education institutes offer any language courses or check Expatica’s listings of language schools in Belgium.

 The best way to learn French, Dutch of German depends on your preferred method of learning – written theory, conversational language, home-based computer training or one-on-one intensive lessons – so look into which teaching style suits you before choosing a language course.
-Here is a list of main language schools in Belgium, plus language courses in Brussels, Antwerp, Ghent, Liège and Mons, and a list of online language courses to learn French, Dutch and German.
+Here is a list of main language schools in Belgium, plus language courses in Brussels, Antwerp, Ghent, Liège and Mons, as well as a list of online language courses to learn French, Dutch and German.

 Babbel is a language learning app.
 They have a number of professionally-made courses covering language basics including vocabulary, pronunciation and more.
 With courses in 14 languages and counting, Babbel helps you improve your language skills when it suits your lifestyle.